Gaiden92/P13OC/doc/installation.rst

 * exceptions
 * messages

-Build a Docker image to run the app locally
+Build a Docker image to run the application locally
 ===========================================

 **Download and install Docker**